gvtsch/code-challenge-collective/README.md

 3. Upload changes: Once you are happy with your solution, upload your changes to your fork.
 This can be done by committing and pushing in the command line or by uploading the files directly via the GitHub user interface.
 4. Create a pull request: After your changes have been uploaded to your fork, you can create a pull request to push your changes back to the main repository.
 Briefly describe your changes and the task solved.

 By using forks and branches, you can work independently without interfering with the work of others, while still sharing your solutions with the main repository for review.
-Each colleague can solve any task in one or more programming languages, and the structure of the repository allows for diverse collaboration.
+You can solve any task in one or more programming languages, and the structure of the repository allows for diverse collaboration.